 3. If, in fact, the pictures do represent the poorest Appalachians, does that mean they should not be photographed?
 Is that criticism, in itself, a good one?
 Who gets to decide who really represents Appalachia?

 4. So what if Adams is making money off of the pictures?
 Does this make him a bad person?
 Does it make the pictures exploitative?
 When things are done for money, does that mean that they are automatically not about love and care?
 Many of us, I imagine, sure hope that’s not true for preachers and teachers.
 So how do we decide whether the fact that Adams benefits is a problem?

 Thoughts?
-Other questions we could ask?Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+Other questions we could ask?Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.